Particular/docs.particular.net/nservicebus/azure/ways-to-live-without-transactions.md

 isLearningPath: true
 ---

 Some NServiceBus [transports](/transports/) rely on the [Distributed Transaction Coordinator (DTC)](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms684146(v=vs.85)) to make a distributed system reliable and to ensure consistency.
-In Azure, the DTC should be avoided since many services don't support transactions, as explained in [Understanding Transactionality in Azure](understanding-transactionality-in-azure.md).
+In Azure, the DTC should be avoided since many services don't support distributed transactions.

 This article lists options available to avoid the need for transactions and discusses their advantages and disadvantages.